-2022 \$'000 2021 \$'000 Employee benefits and related on-costs · Treasury Mandates Annual leave Long service leave [Specify other major categories] AASB 101.61 Current annual leave obligations expected to be settle after 12 months Current long service leave obligations expected to be settled after 12 months [Specify other major categories] [opeony office major outogenes] [For each liability line item that combines amounts exp than 12 months after the reporting date and more than 1 date, an entity must disclose the amount expected to b months.]
-2 mc onths after th ne reporting Treasury Mandates Other Provisions Restoration costs [Specify other major categories] Treasury Mandates Aggregate employee benefits and related on-cost Provisions s Accrued salaries, wages and on-costs (Note 24) AASB 137.85 [For each class of provision (other than employe disclose a brief description of the nature of the obli outflows, indication of uncertainties about the amour assumptions) or timing of those outflows and the amo reimbursement.] gation of (incomunity) of the contract of the n, expected luding relevent any related I timing of ant major AASB 137.84 Movements in provisions (other than employee be - Movements in each class of provision during the final employee benefits, are set out below: ncial y year, other than [Cla [Class] \$'000 Total \$'000 Carrying amount at 1 July 2021 Additional provisions recognised Amounts used Unused amounts reversed Unwinding / change in the discount rate Carrying amount at 30 June 2022 [Comparative information is not required.]
-Recognition and Measurement Employee benefits and related on-costs Salaries and wages, annual leave and sick leave AASB 119.9, 11, 16 Salaries and wages, armual leave and sick leave Salaries and wages (including non-monetary benefit are expected to be settled wholly within 12 months at which the employees render the service are recogn undiscounted amounts of the benefits. ter th e end of the e period in
+2022 \$'000 2021 \$'000

+Employee benefits and related on-costs

+Treasury Mandates Annual leave

+Long service leave

+[Specify other major categories]

+AASB 101.61 Current annual leave obligations expected to be settled after 12 months 0.

+Current long service leave obligations expected to be settled after 12 months 0

+[Specify other major categories] •

+[For each liability line item that combines amounts expect than 12 months after the reporting date and more than 12 m date, an entity must disclose the amount expected to be so months.] nonths after th e reporting

+Treasury Mandates Other Provisions

+Troubury Manaaloo Restoration costs

+[Specify other major categories]

+Treasury Mandates Aggregate employee benefits and related on-costs

+Provisions

+Accrued salaries, wages and on-costs (Note 24)

+AASB 137.85

+AASD 137.03 [For each class of provision (other than employee b disclose a brief description of the nature of the obligati outflows, indication of uncertainties about the amount (ir assumptions) or timing of those outflows and the amount reimbursement.] on, expected timing of ant major

+AASB 137.84 Movements in provisions (other than employee bene fits)

+4 Movements in each class of provision during the financia employee benefits, are set out below: han

+0 [Class] \$'000 [Class] \$'000 Total \$'000

+alle Carrying amount at 1 July 2021 Additional provisions recognised Amounts used Unused amounts reversed Unwinding of discount rate Change in the discount rate \$ 000 \$ 000

+Carrying amount at 30 June 2022

+[Comparative information is not required.]

+Recognition and Measurement Employee benefits and related on-costs Salaries and wages, annual leave and sick leave

+AASB 119.9, 11, 16 nd naid cick leave that

+which the employees render the service are recognised and measured at the undiscounted amounts of the benefits.